Rocketman (film): Development

 Elton John and husband David Furnish tried to produce a film based on his life for almost two decades.
 The earliest efforts dated back to the 2000s, when development started at Walt Disney Pictures.
 Photographer David LaChapelle was set to direct the film after his work on the video for John's 2001 single, "This Train Don't Stop There Anymore", which featured Justin Timberlake as a young John.
 However, the project languished for nearly two decades.
 In an article written for The Guardian, John said that he struggled to get the film off the ground due to studios wanting it to be toned down to a PG-13 rating instead of an R.

 In January 2012, John announced that he had named Justin Timberlake as his top choice to play him in the film.
 Lee Hall was set to pen the screenplay.
 In March 2013, Michael Gracey was hired to direct, with Tom Hardy cast in October to play John and FilmDistrict (and later Focus Features) acquiring the U.S. distribution rights.
 Filming was initially planned to start in autumn 2014.
 However, creative differences between John and Focus, along with budget issues, led him and Furnish to take the project elsewhere.

 In July 2017, it was announced that Hardy was no longer involved, and Taron Egerton entered negotiations to replace him.
 While editing Kingsman: The Golden Circle, Matthew Vaughn learned about the project and took interest in producing the film on the condition that Egerton played John.
 Vaughn then picked Dexter Fletcher, who had replaced Bryan Singer during the production of the Queen biopic Bohemian Rhapsody, to direct the film since Gracey was busy with The Greatest Showman and was later credited as one of the executive producers on the film.
 The producers then filmed a sequence of Egerton as John performing two of John's songs, and presented it to Jim Gianopulos, who had worked with Vaughn on the Kingsman franchise at 20th Century Fox and was now the CEO of Paramount Pictures.
 Paramount and New Republic Pictures agreed to finance the film in exchange for worldwide distribution rights.
 It was reported that Egerton would sing the songs in the film himself, produced by Giles Martin, who was brought on as music producer for the project.
 In an interview at CinemaCon, Egerton stated the film would be a lot more of a visually stylised epic musical-fantasy rather than just a traditional straightforward biopic.

+In December 2019, Corriere della Sera reported that the film was partly financed by Centurion Global Fund, a Malta-based firm supported by the Holy See.
+The paper claimed that a Vatican inquiry into Peter's Pence allocations uncovered a €1 million donation from Centurion to assist with the film's production.